-Key information about current Directors is presented in the section entitled "Board of Directors" in the Company's Annual Report 2017 ("Annual Report").
+Key information about current Directors is presented in the section entitled "Board of Directors" in the Company's Annual Report 2018 ("Annual Report").

-The Company has in place a Board Diversity Policy (a copy of which is posted in the Company's website), which provides that, in reviewing Board composition and succession planning, the NC will consider the benefits of all aspects of diversity, including diversity of skills, experience, gender, age, ethnicity and other relevant factors.
-The Company has embraced all aspects of diversity in its current Board composition save for the gender diversity.
-All 12 current Directors and the Alternate Director are males.
-The Board shares the view of the NC that female directors offer fresh perspectives and will enhance diversity on corporate boards.
-While the Board is supportive of gender diversity, the Board's collective view is that it should not be the main selection criteria and that board appointments, based on the right blend of skills, ability to contribute effectively and experience relevant to the Group's business, should remain a priority.
+The Company has in place a Board Diversity Policy (a copy of which is posted on the Company's website), which provides that, in reviewing Board composition and succession planning, the NC will consider the benefits of all aspects of diversity, including diversity of skills, experience, gender and knowledge of the Company.
+A key requirement is that only individuals with broad based experiences and right skills set will be appointed to the Board.